syncfusion-content/fileformat-docs/File-Formats/DocIO/Fields.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

 ## Document Variables

 The DocVariable field displays the value of a specified document variable in the Word document.
-The document variables can be added or modified using **Variables** property of **WordDocument** class.
+The document variables can be added or modified using Variablesproperty of WordDocumentclass.

 The following code example illustrate how to add a DocVariable field in Word document.

+{% tabs %}

 {% highlight c# %}
-C#

 WordDocument document = new WordDocument();